Heading to Mumbai? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Tourist tickets can be purchased for unlimited travel between the Central and Western railway stations.
 1st class tickets cost Rs170 for 1-day, Rs330 for 3-days and Rs390 for 5-days.

 - The train system is by far the most popular mode of public transport in Mumbai.
-It operates on three lines, and runs from 4 AM until 1 AM.
+It operates on four lines, and runs from 4 AM until 1 AM.
 A tourist pass costs 160 INR and allows unlimited travel in first class for the entire day.

 - Buses connecting the city and suburbs run daily from 5 AM until Midnight.
 A day pass costs 40 INR (not valid for use on express and A/C buses).

 - The black and yellow cabs are a cheap and easy way to move around Mumbai.
 Hail a cab straight off the street and agree on a price before you leave.
 Most places of interest in the Colaba district should not cost more than 200 INR.
-Taxis work by the meter charge Rs27 for flag-fall and Rs20 for each succeeding kilometre.
-Call 4422 4422 or 2682 1999 to book.

 MUMBAI NIGHTLIFE